muz2002/FinalProject_database/README.md

 ## Deployment

-The main branch of this project is deployed on Render, and you can access it [here](https://banking-system-7g5i.onrender.com) .
+The <b>cloud_database</b> which is my main branch of this project is deployed on Render, and you can access it [here](https://banking-system-7g5i.onrender.com) .

-To see how the project works locally, switch to development:
+To see how the project works locally, switch to <b>development</b>:

 ```bash
 git checkout development